 Waasla wanted to launch a new Supplier Relationships Manager (SRM) aimed at small and medium businesses trying to simplify their procurement process and nurture relationships with their suppliers.

-I began by interviewing stakeholders to understand their pain points, needs, and which gaps the product could fill in the market.
-Since I didn’t understand the industry well enough, I spent time looking into what value these tools are adding and what the industry is all about.
-I booked demos for competitor products and created a market landscape analysis together with the client, on which I plotted our desired placement as well.
+As soon as I joined I started interviewing stakeholders to understand their pain points, needs, and which gaps the product could fill in the market.
+Since I didn’t understand the industry well enough, I spent time trying to understand the proposition of these SRMs.
+I booked demos for competitor products and created a market landscape analysis together with the client, on which they plotted their desired placement.

-As with any other MVP, the product roadmap is often created off the back of multiple trade-offs, whether in the interest of time, budget, or initial serviceable market.
-After discussing the full requirements and constraints with the client, we’ve made the decision to focus on managers initially.
-Since they were going to be the main audience for the product, we wanted to create an optimal experience for them.
-While this didn’t mean we completely ignored the suppliers flow, it did lack some basic functionality that was not deemed to be critical.
+As with any other MVP, the roadmap is often created off the back of necessary trade-offs.
+With the budget and timing being tight, we’ve decided to focus on managers initially, since they were going to be the main stakeholders.
+While this didn’t mean we completely ignored the supplier needs, the MVP did lack some basic functionality for them.

 Diverging to understand

-During interviews with managers in the Middle East and Europe I uncovered many opportunities based on their workflow.
+During interviews with managers in the Middle East and Europe I uncovered several opportunities.
 Two main cohorts stood out to me:

-- people using complex CRMs — they were often frustrated with the clunky software requiring extensive training for each new employee
+- people using complex CRMs — they were frustrated with the clunky software requiring extensive training

-- people using third-party tools (Excel, AirTable, WhatsApp, email) – they struggled to keep an overview of each supplier since everything was so scattered.
+- people using third-party tools (Excel, AirTable, WhatsApp, email) – they struggled to keep an overview of each supplier with everything being so scattered.

 The biggest pain points we uncovered

 Based on these interviews I also created a persona, to get a shared understanding of who we were designing for.
-This also helped with recruiting participants for testing, since we had a clear picture of what we needed.
+This also helped with recruiting participants for testing.
 The research pointed us to the fact that we were designing for a narrow niche — this helped us focus on their specific needs instead of aiming wide.

 Converging to focus